 At completion both buyer and seller (or their appointed representatives) must meet in person at the local land registry office for the transfer of the title deed.
 This process usually takes place over 1-3 working days and the solicitor and/or agent will oversee the proceedings.
 Foreigner buyers are required to have an official translator present to certify the registration.
 In many cases buyer and/or seller will have arranged a power of attorney (POA) to their lawyer, agent, or someone they trust to represent them at the completion rather than travel to Turkey for this process.

 Foreign buyers are required to bring their funds, whether £, Euro or $ into their Turkish bank account and sell the contract amount to the Turkish central bank just prior to the completion.
-A certificate of foreign exchange is isssued by the bank (DAP certificate) direct to the land registry confirming the sale price in TL, the deed references of the property being purchased and buyers full names.
+A “Certificate of foreign exchange” is isssued by the bank (called DAB) direct to the land registry confirming the sale price in TL, the deed references of the property being purchased and buyers full names.
 Without this process and certificate a foreigner can not complete their purchase transaction.
 Once the buyer has received TL from the central bank they may repurchase £, Euro or $ in order to honour the contract with the Seller.

 On the day of the transfer of the Title Deed the balance of the contact will be paid to the seller.
 Buyers should be aware that escrow services are not common in Turkey.
 The balance is paid to the seller direct (gross) and both the buyer and seller have to bring their sale/purchase expenses with them or wire them to their own accounts in Kalkan for the completion.
-Most of the expenses have to paid out on or in advance of the deed transfer and are not cut from amounts by the solicitor on the middle as in many other countries.
-Again use of power of attorney is common is ensure this process is smooth.
+Most of the expenses have to be paid out on or in advance of the deed transfer and are not cut from amounts by the solicitor on the middle as in many other countries.
+Again use of power of attorney is common is ensure this process is smooth as it requires multiple visits to the local bank.

 The easiest way for foreigners to buy is to give power of attorney (POA) through the Turkish Notary Public to their solicitor.
 Many forms of power of attorney are available to cover every circumstance but the general power of attorney to buy a property with banking rights is most common.
 With power of attorney the solicitor can, with the buyer’s authorisation, sign the purchase contract, administer bank accounts for payments and act on behalf of the buyer for the completion process and formalities.